alttch/eva3/doc/highload.rst

 Benchmark tests for :doc:`/uc/uc` can be performed with *tests/benchmark-uc-crt* tool.
-Benchmark results may be different on a systems with different background load, so please stop all unnecesseary processes before starting a test.
+Benchmark results may be different on a systems with different background load, so please stop all unnecessary processes before starting a test.

-The primary parameter for UC which's bening benchmarked is a time, required for the controller to:
+The primary parameter for UC which is benign benchmarked is a time, required for the controller to:

 * obtain :doc:`item</items>` state from :doc:`driver</drivers>`